g2s3-2018/labs/docs/notebooks/Poisson_INCG.md

 ### Model set up:

 As in the introduction, the first thing we need to do is set up the numerical model.
-In this cell, we set the mesh, the finite element functions $u, m, p$ corresponding to state, parameter and adjoint variables, and the corresponding test functions and the parameters for the optimization.
+In this cell, we set the mesh, the finite element functions $$u, m, p$$ corresponding to state, parameter and adjoint variables, and the corresponding test functions and the parameters for the optimization.

 The true parameter ``mtrue`` is the finite element interpolant of the function